Acacia (film)

-Acacia is a 2003 South Korean horror film, directed by Park Ki-hyung and starring Shim Hye-jin and Kim Jin-geun.
-A re-release in 2011 changed the title to 'Root of Evil'.
+Acacia is a 2003 South Korean horror film directed by Park Ki-hyung and starring Shim Hye-jin and Kim Jin-geun.
+The film was re-released in 2011 with the title "Root of Evil."

 Plot

-Unable to have children of their own, married couple Mi-sook and Do-il adopt a young boy named Lee Jin-seong.
-His name soon gets changed to Kim Jin-seong when he moves with Mi-sook and Do-il.
-The boy is drawn to an acacia tree in his new home's backyard, believing it to be his mother, and it soon becomes the focal point for an increasing number of strange occurrences when Jin-seong appears to have run away.
+Unable to have children of their own, married couple Mi-sook and Do-il decide to adopt a young boy named Lee Jin-seong.
+Once he moves in with Mi-sook and Do-il, his name is changed to Kim Jin-seong.
+The boy becomes fascinated with an acacia tree in the backyard of his new home, believing it to be his mother.
+This tree soon becomes the focal point of increasingly strange occurrences, particularly when Jin-seong appears to run away.

-Jin-seong befriends an older girl named Min-jee.
-She tells Jin-seong that she cannot go to school as she has lost a lot of blood.
-After she kisses Jin-seong, he becomes even more aggressive and violent.
-He turns even worse as Mi-sook becomes pregnant and has a new baby named Hae-sung.
-Jin-seong, experiencing many emotional difficulties, becomes more withdrawn and confused.
-He starts to develop anger towards his adopted family, so much so that he tries to smother the new baby.
-Mi-sook gets so frustrated with Jin-Seong's actions and obsession towards the acacia tree that she decides to chop the tree down, which results in Jin-Seong allegedly running away.
+Jin-seong befriends an older girl named Min-ji, who tells him she cannot attend school because she has lost a lot of blood.
+After she kisses him, Jin-seong becomes more aggressive and violent.
+His behavior worsens when Mi-sook becomes pregnant and gives birth to a new baby named Hae-sung.
+Struggling with his emotions, Jin-seong becomes withdrawn and confused, developing anger towards his adoptive family.
+This anger drives him to try to smother the new baby.
+Frustrated by Jin-seong's actions and his obsession with the acacia tree, Mi-sook decides to chop the tree down, which leads to Jin-seong allegedly running away.

-After Jin-Seong runs away, the previously dying tree starts to bloom with spectacular life.
-Min-jee starts changing as well, becoming more obsessed with the acacia tree.
-She starts claiming to hear Jin-Seong's voice coming from inside the tree, witnessing paranormal experiences occurring around the tree, flowers, and ants attacking the people in Jin-Seong's family.
+After Jin-seong disappears, the dying acacia tree begins to bloom with vibrant life.
+Min-ji transforms as well, becoming increasingly obsessed with the tree.
+She claims to hear Jin-seong's voice coming from within it and witnesses paranormal occurrences involving the tree, flowers, and ants attacking Jin-seong's family.

-It is revealed that his mother gravely injured Jin-Seong by accident while she was trying to chop down the tree.
-Her husband saw this and helped her bury their adopted son's body, thinking he was dead.
-But when Jin-Seong's arm moved, alerting the couple that he was alive, Do-il smashed his body with the shovel and finished burying him.
-Jin-Seong's mother, out of guilt and stress, eventually created an illusion for herself that her son had run away, all the time sinking further and further into her guilt, losing her grip on reality.
+It is eventually revealed that Jin-seong's mother accidentally gravely injured him while attempting to chop down the tree.
+Her husband witnessed this and helped her bury their adopted son's body, believing he was dead.
+However, when Jin-seong's arm moved, indicating he was still alive, Do-il struck him with a shovel to ensure he was dead and completed the burial.
+Overcome with guilt and stress, Jin-seong's mother creates an illusion for herself that her son had simply run away, gradually losing her grip on reality as she sinks deeper into her guilt.